 This electrical activity forms patterns known as brain waves.

-These patterns can be measured by electroencephalography (EEG), a method of recording electrical activity along the scalp.
+These patterns can be measured by electroencephalography (EEG), a method of recording electrical activity through the scalp.

-Scientists have found five main patterns, or types, of brain waves:
+Scientists have found five main patterns of brain waves:

 Each brainwave state is associated with different states of consciousness.